BrunoDegliEsposti/NodeGenLib/README.md

 install all the packages with the libocct prefix.
 On macOS, ```brew install opencascade``` is enough.
 5. Install the C++ library "Eigen", minimum version 3.4.
-6. Optionally install the C++ library "nanoflann".
-If nanoflann is not installed, a new copy of the library will be automatically downloaded when building NodeGenLib.
-7. Clone this repository and, using a terminal, change the current directory to the one that you have just downloaded.
+6. Clone this repository and, using a terminal, change the current directory to the one that has been downloaded.
-8. Run the ```cmake .``` command to generate appropriate build files.
+7. Execute the command ```cmake -D CMAKE_BUILD_TYPE=Release -B build``` to generate appropriate build files.
-If the ```-DCMAKE_BUILD_TYPE``` flag is not specified, the default build type is Release.
-9. Run ```make``` to build NodeGenLib.
+9. Run ```cmake --build build``` to build NodeGenLib.
+10. Check that a folder named Release has been created inside the build folder, and that it contains MATLAB MEX functions.
-10. Locate the newly generated MATLAB MEX functions and add their containing folder to MATLAB's search path.
+Add the Release folder to MATLAB's search path.

 ## Solution to frequent problems